Tips and Ideas

 * Everyone holding a registered Pancake Day event to raise funds for Uniting is exempt from charging GST on the sale of pancakes.

 Look the part:

-- Wear your brightest yellow outfit, pop on your badge and sticker, and get flipping!
+- Wear your brightest yellow outfit, pop on your name badge and get flipping

 Let people know: